 The Covered Bonds have not been and will not be registered under the Securities Act and the Covered Bonds may not be offered or sold within the United States or to, or for the account or benefit of, U.S. persons, except in certain transactions exempt from the registration requirements of the Securities Act.
-Terms used in this paragraph have the meanings given to them by Regulation S.
+Terms used in this paragraph have the meanings given to them by Regulation S under the Securities Act.